datacarpentry/image-processing/episodes/08-contours.md

 ---

 In this episode, we will learn how to use OpenCV functions to find the *contours* of the objects in an image.
-A countour is a closed curve of points, representing the boundaries of an object in an image.
+A contour is a closed curve of points, representing the boundaries of an object in an image.
 In other words, contours represent the shapes of objects found in an image.
-If internal detail is visible in an image, the object may produce several associated contours, which are returned in a hierarchial data structure.
-Once we find the countours of the objects in an image, we can do things like determine the number of objects in an image, classify the shapes of the objects, or measure the size of the objects.
+If internal detail is visible in an image, the object may produce several associated contours, which are returned in a hierarchical data structure.
+Once we find the contours of the objects in an image, we can do things like determine the number of objects in an image, classify the shapes of the objects, or measure the size of the objects.
 The input to the contour-finding process is a binary image, which we